Olive Garden Green Apple Sangria

 What Goes Well With Olive Garden Green Apple Moscato Sangria

-This tart, fruity beverage is surprisingly versatile, working well with a variety of Olive Garden-inspired dishes and other yummy food.
+This tart, fruity beverage is surprisingly versatile, working well with various Olive Garden-inspired dishes and other yummy food.
 Cheese plates or antipasto platters are an excellent choice, with the salty meats and cheeses contrasting with the drink’s sweetness.

-The same is true for rich Italian appetizers like bruschetta or Caprese salad, along with a diverse selection of main courses like chicken, seafood, or pasta.
+The same applies to decadent Italian appetizers like bruschetta or Caprese salad and a diverse selection of main courses like chicken, seafood, or pasta.

-Another major benefit of this tasty cocktail is that it can be prepared ahead of time and stored.
-Simply combine the wine, juice, and apple puree/liqueur and stir.
+Another significant benefit of this tasty cocktail is that it can be prepared and stored beforehand.
+Mix the wine, juice, and apple puree/liqueur and stir.
 Don’t add ice or fresh fruit.

 If the mixture is kept in an airtight container in the fridge, it can last five to seven days.
 This also makes it easy to store any leftover sangria, as long as you haven’t iced it.